AO-StreetArt/Aesel/docs/pages/deployment.rst

 Aesel is built to be horizontally scalable, so it can also run across multiple servers.

-Adrestia, Crazy Ivan, and CLyman can all be run with multiple independent instances on independent servers.
+Crazy Ivan, CLyman, and Mongo form separate clusters which each manage disparate scenes.
+Adrestia forms a Service Mesh on top of these clusters, allowing transparent, transactional access.
+Neo4j, Adrestia, and Kelona are all completely horizontally scalabale, with many instances able to run simultaneously.

 Consul Agents should run on each server as well.
-Mongo, Kafka, and Neo4j can all be clustered to increased scalability for the underlying data stores.
+Mongo and Neo4j can all be clustered to increased scalability for the underlying data stores.

 Docker
 ------